 Having landed data from your SQL Server database, you now have 6 ways to get your data into Data Studio with Analytics Canvas.

-Connecting to Data Studio through an Analytics Canvas data set and the Community Connector:
+Connecting to Data Studio through an Analytics Canvas data set and the Partner Connector:

 1. Analytics Canvas Cloud Data Set

-When using the Analytics Canvas community connector, your data is published to our secure cloud service where we make your data sets available for your Data Studio reports.
+When using the Analytics Canvas partner connector, your data is published to our secure cloud service where we make your data sets available for your Data Studio reports.

 - Add a Data Studio export block by selecting the Block Library, then drag and drop the Data Studio block on to the Canvas.